krujuta/datafilter2/README.md

 The project that we like you to develop needs to meet the following requirements.

 Please check each box as you implement them:
- Create a back-end structure for a product marketplace.
+[x] Create a back-end structure for a product marketplace.
 This structure must contain at least the price, the vendor, the category, a product description, an image, and the admissible region (EU, US, China, ROW) for a given product.
- The product category should allow at least for sub-categories (two-level taxonomy).
+[x] The product category should allow at least for sub-categories (two-level taxonomy).
- Write an API that allows the marketplace front-end to list the products sorted by price, by vendors, and categories.
+[x] Write an API that allows the marketplace front-end to list the products sorted by price, by vendors, and categories.
 (Sorting = show all products in the given order)
- Extend the API by filters for a given category & sub-category, by vendors, and by price.
+[x] Extend the API by filters for a given category & sub-category, by vendors, and by price.
 (Filtering = filter products according to given criteria.
 I.e., show only the matches)

 # App specifications